The Endless Diet Chase

 1. Calorie Awareness Matters

-Now, I work to keep my calories in check.
-Sometimes I track calories, sometimes I don’t.
-Tracking has been a powerful tool for me personally to become aware of how many calories the food I’m eating actually has, and what a portion size really looks like (I’m looking at you, peanut butter).
+Now I work to keep my calories in check.
+Sometimes I track calories; sometimes I don’t.
+Tracking has been a powerful tool to learn how many calories are in the food I’m eating and what portion sizes really look like (I’m looking at you, peanut butter).

 2. Prioritize Protein